GabrielNakamura/Darwinian_shortfalls/README.md

 # Darwinian Shortfalls

-This repository contains all data, scripts and functions to the manuscript “Darwinian Shortfalls in Fishes”
+This repository contains all data, scripts and functions to the manuscript “Darwinian Shortfall in Fishes”

 # Repository structure

-This repository contains the full data to reproduce the analysis and figures present in the manuscript “Darwinian Shortfalls in Fishes”
+This repository contains the full data to reproduce the analysis and figures present in the manuscript “Darwinian Shortfall in Fishes”

 ## Folders